 What is Flood Maps (NI)?

 Flood Maps (NI) contains a suite of detailed flood hazard maps that have been produced in accordance with the requirements of the EU Floods Directive.
 These maps have been prepared for areas that have been determined by government to be at significant risk of flooding and are an important step that will lead to the development of flood risk management plans for these areas.
-Rivers Agency is actively engaging with all stakeholders in the development of these catchment-based plans which are programmed for completion by the end of 2015.
+DfI Rivers is actively engaging with all stakeholders in the development of these catchment-based plans which are programmed for completion by the end of 2015.
 The shared challenge will be to produce plans that contain appropriate, affordable solutions that reduce flood risk and protect and enhance the environment.

 Flood Maps (NI) is used by DOE to inform the planning process in terms of controlling development and in the preparation of development plans.
 DOE will also use other sources of information to inform planning decisions such as historical evidence and where required, detailed site specific flood risk assessments.